+1. The SWMP and MCM implementation procedures are reviewed each year.
+X YesNo 2.
 Changes have been made or are proposed to the SWMP since the NOI or the last annual report, including changes in response to TCEQ's review.
-Yes_X_No
+Yes X No

-Due to the transition of the coalition from UTRGV to RATES, the SWMP is actively being reviewed and will be revised accordingly.
+Due to the coalition transition from RATES to the Task Force Partnership, Inc., the SWMP is being reviewed and will be revised accordingly.
 The changes will be included in the pending SWMP.
-No significant changes are anticipated other than administrative language, logos and related information.
-BMPs were performed to the MEP due to the some COVID 19 issues.
+BMPs were performed to the MEP due to some lingering Covid 19 issues.